marcoarment/FCModel/README.md

 ## Documentation

-There isn't much right now.
+There isn't much.
 Check out the `FCModel.h` header and the example project.
-I'll add more here as I get the chance.

 ## Schema-to-object mapping